nextinterfaces/openai-markdown-i18n-translator/README.md

   "inputDir": "docs/",
   "openai": {
     "model": "gpt-3.5-turbo",
     "prompt": "You are translator.
-Translate the document to French, keeping technical accuracy."
+Translate the document to German, keeping technical accuracy."
   }
 }
 ```